-School Improvement/KESA
+School Improvement/Accreditation and Design

-The Kansas Education Systems Accreditation (KESA) is the state's K-12 accrediting model.
-KESA accredits at the System (district) level to create systemic change within and among school buildings across the district.
+Accreditation and Design is the state's K-12 accrediting model.
+Accreditation and Design accredits at the System (district) level to create systemic change within and among school buildings across the district.
 The Kansas State Board of Education identified five goal areas believed to have direct impact on producing successful high school graduates.
 These goals are: Social-Emotional Factors Measured Locally, Kindergarten Readiness, Individual Plans of Study, High School Graduation and Postsecondary Success.
-The KESA model focuses Systems on meeting these goals.
+They also look at Civic Engagement, and of course, academic progress for all students.
+The Accreditation and Design model focuses Systems on meeting these goals.
 Systems need to redesign and pursue a continuous improvement process at both the district and school levels.
-The School Redesign Project at the Kansas State Department of Education and KESA work together to create system changes to support the State Board Outcomes.